-An Individual Retirement Arrangement, or IRA, is one of my favorite vehicles to save for retirement because it offers a wide variety of investment choices and lots of tax savings.
-But when you don’t follow the rules, an IRA comes with hefty penalties.
-A common mistake is contributing too much to an IRA.
+An individual retirement arrangement, or IRA, is an easy way to save for retirement because it offers tax savings and a wide variety of investment choices.
+But an IRA can come with hefty penalties if you break one of the rules.
+A common mistake is contributing too much to an account.

 When Is the IRA Contribution Deadline?

-The deadline to contribute funds to an IRA is the tax deadline following the calendar year.
-In most years, the tax filing deadline is April 15th, or the first weekday after the 15th if the 15th falls on a weekend or holiday.
+The deadline to contribute funds to an IRA is the tax deadline of the following calendar year.
+Most years, the tax filing deadline is April 15 or the first weekday after April 15 if it falls on a weekend or holiday.

-For example, the deadline to contribute to an IRA for the 2019 tax year would be on April 15, 2020.
+For example, the deadline to contribute to an IRA for the 2022 tax year would be April 18, 2023.

-If you contribute to a Roth IRA and end up making more money than you expect, you might have to withdraw all your contributions.
-That’s because contributions to a Roth IRA are allowed only if your modified adjusted gross income doesn’t exceed the following IRA contribution limits (2019 Roth IRA income limits):
+You can only make contributions to a Roth IRA if your modified adjusted gross income doesn’t exceed the following IRA contribution limits (2023 Roth IRA income limits):

-- $137,000 for taxpayers who file as Single, Head of Household, or Married Filing Separately (if you didn’t live with your spouse during the year)
+- $153,000 for taxpayers who file as single, head of household or married filing separately (if you didn’t live with your spouse during the year)

-- $10,000 for taxpayers who file as Married Filing Separately (if you did live with your spouse during the year)
+- $10,000 for taxpayers who file as married filing separately (if you lived with your spouse at any time during the year)

-- $203,000 for taxpayers who are Qualifying Widow(er)s or Married Filing Jointly
+- $228,000 for taxpayers who are qualifying widow(er)s or married filing jointly

 What If You Contribute Too Much?

-But what happens if you overloaded an IRA by mistake?
+What happens if you overload an IRA by mistake?

-It’s not uncommon for people to realize at the end of the year that they contributed more than their allowable limit.
-The good news is that excess contributions can be corrected without penalty if handled in a timely manner.
+It’s not uncommon to realize you contributed too much at the end of the year.
+The good news is that you can correct excess contributions without penalty if you do so promptly.

-Let’s say Polly is 30 years old, earned $40,000 in 2018, and contributed a total of $7,000 to her traditional IRA.
-Since her allowable limit is only $6,000, she has an excess of $1,000 in the account.
-If Polly withdraws the excess plus any earnings it made, on or before the due date of her tax return, it’s like it never happened!
+For example, let’s say Polly is 30 years old, earned $70,000 in 2022, and contributed $7,500 to her traditional IRA.
+Since her allowable limit is only $6,500, she has an excess of $1,000 in the account.
+If Polly withdraws the surplus plus any earnings she made on or before the due date of her tax return, she will avoid the penalty.

-If she can’t complete the necessary paperwork for an IRA withdrawal before taxes are due, she can file for a tax extension using Form 4868, Application for Automatic Extension of Time.
-Filing for an extension will give Polly until October 15, 2019, to file – plenty of time to correct her IRA goof.
+If she can’t complete the paperwork for an IRA withdrawal before taxes are due, she can file for a tax extension using Form 4868, Application for Automatic Extension of Time.
+Filing for an extension will give Polly an additional six months to file – plenty of time to correct her mistake.

 How to Correct an IRA Contribution Mistake

-What Happens If Excess IRA Contributions Are Not Corrected?
+What Happens If I Don’t Correct Excess IRA Contributions?

-Once you realize that you contributed too much to an IRA, contact your IRA custodian or tax professional right away.
-An excess contribution that isn’t withdrawn by the deadline is subject to a 6% tax penalty each year that it remains in your IRA.
-It’s important to try to prevent excess IRA contributions from occurring in the first place, but it’s even more important to get them corrected on time to avoid significant taxes and penalties.
+Once you realize that you contributed too much to an IRA, contact your IRA custodian or a tax professional immediately.
+If you don’t withdraw your excess contribution by the deadline, it will be subject to a 6% tax penalty each year it remains in your IRA.